squarism/squarism.github.io/_posts/2009-07-18-rails-on-leopard-via-davesouthorg.markdown

 tags: []
 comments: []
 ---
-<p>Started a side project on rails, many guides on how to upgrade a Mac.
+Started a side project on rails, many guides on how to upgrade a Mac.
 Every OS has it's weirdness.
 Ubuntu wants to control ruby and the gems.
 OSX has an older version included.
 Macports sometimes doesn't add the PATH.
-It was all really muddy.</p>
+It was all really muddy.

-<p><a href="http://www.davesouth.org/stories/install-ruby-on-rails-using-macports">Then I found a page by Dave South</a>.
+[Then I found a page by Dave South](http://www.davesouth.org/stories/install-ruby-on-rails-using-macports).
 The article's post date is old but at the bottom you'll see he keeps it updated.
-Thanks Dave!</p>
+Thanks Dave!